The Five Members

 Leaving his followers at the door, the King entered the chamber of the House of Commons and occupied the Speaker's chair.
 This was unprecedented in parliamentary history; it was customary for the monarch to address Parliament from the House of Lords and never to enter the Commons.
 Charles' intrusion was regarded as another major breach of privilege.

-Warned of the King's approach, the Five Members had already escaped and gone into hiding in London.
+Warned of the King's approach, the Five Members had already escaped and gone into hiding in the Puritan stronghold of Coleman Street in the City of London.
 Asked by the King whether he saw any of them present or knew where they were, the Speaker of the House, William Lenthall, famously replied, "..I have neither eyes to see nor tongue to speak in this place but as this House is pleased to direct me."
 Realising that his "birds were flown", King Charles was obliged to leave the House empty-handed to angry shouts of "Privilege, Privilege."

 The King's disregard of parliamentary custom and privilege did great political damage to his cause.
 The House of Commons presented the intrusion as an armed assault on Parliament itself, and the King's reputation never recovered.
 Amid uproar and wild rumours of civil war, the London trained bands were mobilised in support of Parliament.
 The Five Members were sheltered in the City, probably by the militant Puritan alderman and future regicide Isaac Penington.
 The situation became so volatile that the King and royal family were obliged to leave London for Hampton Court on 10 January.
 The Five Members made a triumphal return to Westminster the following day.